Ji-Man Choi Player Props: Pirates vs. Giants

-In his most recent action (on July 9 against the Diamondbacks) he went 2-for-4 with a double, a home run and two RBI.
+In his most recent game, he hit a home run while going 1-for-3 against the Giants.

 Ji-Man Choi Game Info & Props vs. the Giants